Mitra63/myProjects/README.md

 Use cases illustrated
 Add a new client

-in postman add login request  with url localhost:8083/login and enter username and password in body and header /login request is for genereate a token for used in each requests.
+in postman add login request  with url localhost:8083/login and enter username and password in request body and header /login request is for genereate a token for used in each requests.